strimzi/proposals/037-kafka-canary-roadmap.md

 Detailed assessment of whether the metric values were being measured in a compatible way is beyond the scope of this document.
 If measurements were incompatible it would require existing users to adjust thresholds used in any alerting they might have that was based on the old metrics.

-### Health endpoints
+### Status and Health endpoints

-Providing compatibility for these will be trivial.
+Providing compatibility for these should be trivial.

 ## Rejected alternatives